kkujala/distroless-from-scratch/README.md

 ## Considerations

-The `Dockerfiles` have lists of packages that ensure the functionality.
+The `containerfiles` have lists of packages that ensure the functionality.
 Some of the packages may not be needed for a particular use case.
 This means that the package lists could trimmed down.

 Some packages contain unnecessary files, such as executables or manual pages.
 For a minimal container image these files could be omitted.